gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 e.g. deploy order, a component version comprise other component versions, a component version uses artefacts of another component version etc.

-To express such dependencies, a *Component Descriptor* has a field to specify dependencies to other *Component Descriptors*.
+To express dependencies to other component versions, a *Component Descriptor* has a field to specify dependencies to other *Component Descriptors*.

 ```
 component: